2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 ELF: “Extremely low frequency” which is usually from electricity which in the US is 60 Hertz.
 ELF can go up to 300 Hz.

-Low frequency radiation: X-ray, gamma rays, and nuclear power are super high frequencies called ionic radiation which starts at about 1,000 trillions of waves per second, a quadrillion.
-Lower frequency radiation is considered anything under that frequency which includes microwaves, radiowaves, and other frequencies often in the billions of waves per second (Hertz) and below.
+Low frequency radiation (Non-Ionic): Lower frequency radiation is considered anything under that frequency which includes microwaves, radiowaves, and other frequencies often in the billions of waves per second (Hertz) and below.

 Introduction: